Some of the most common questions I get from people are these:

 In this post we’re looking at what body recomposition is, when it can be a smart thing to do, and how to best set it up.
 Let’s go.

 First of all, let’s get the definition of body recomposition set in stone.

-To me, body recomposition is any scenario where a person’s body fat percentage goes down while muscle mass goes up no matter what happens to their body weight.
-And this could occur in three different ways:
+In this great post (and video) Radu Antoniu define body recomposition as any scenario where a person’s body fat percentage goes down while muscle mass goes up no matter what happens to their body weight, and this could occur in three different ways:

 1. You gain weight while losing body fat at the same time